-Amerika is a young woman, 18 years of age, whose family’s bankruptcy turns her life upside down.
-Her name is a symbolic reference to Kafka’s unfinished novel Amerika (The Man Who Disappeared).
+Ada is a young woman, 16 years of age, whose family’s bankruptcy turns her life upside down.
+The title is a symbolic reference to Kafka’s unfinished novel Amerika (The Man Who Disappeared).

 The film is the final chapter in a trilogy on adolescence: a path in three acts, each of which recounting how adolescents deal with the world created by the prior generation, through roles suddenly making them key figures in building their own futures, but where their freedom of action must constantly bend to society’s demands.